Prof. Maestre is the youngest full Prof. in one of Spain’s leading automation departments

-The research performed by Dr. Maestre is focused mainly on flexible cooperation mechanisms for heterogeneous interactive agents and systems with possibly conflicting goals, typically within the model predictive control framework.
+The research performed by Prof. Maestre is focused mainly on flexible cooperation mechanisms for heterogeneous interactive agents and systems with possibly conflicting goals, typically within the model predictive control framework.
 In this regard, he has developed multiple algorithms for non-centralized model predictive control architectures, analyzing the impact of these schemes on issues such as stability, robustness, and cybersecurity, and also considering cases where some of these agents are human beings and robots.
 From a theoretical viewpoint, this research line is encompassed in the border between partially overlapping areas as game theory and control.
 Applications where some of the methods developed have been tested and/or marketed are irrigation canals, smart grids, and the integration of service robots in the smart home.
 Likewise, he has carried out some projects in cooperation with hospitals to help them implement predictive control for stock management in their pharmacy departments.

 Flexible cooperation methods